RudraModi360/Agentry/docs/cli-usage.md

-# Scratchy CLI Documentation
+# Agentry CLI Documentation
 ## *The Command Line Interface*

-The CLI is the fastest way to interact with Scratchy.
+The CLI is the fastest way to interact with Agentry.
 It is perfect for developers who prefer keyboard-first workflows and rapid iteration.

 ### Launching